iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ##Discoverability is all in a name

 Finding the perfect domain name can be just as important as building a great site.
+And if you only take one thing from this post, it should be that your domain name should be the same as your company name.

  Most restaurants will likely want to grab their corresponding .com first, but if it's already taken, there are plenty of great options available.

 **Tip:** When naming a restaurant, always look for your exact restaurant name first.
 Excess words or deviations from your brand name will likely result in confusion.